colinpaicemq/SMFFormatter/README.md

 It formats STCK(E) values into date and time, and gives long long value of a STCK when used as a duration or CPU used.

 ## What to do next
 If you want to run the formatter with SMF123 or SMF120 records( from Liberty and z/OS connect).
 Create a PDS with recfm FB LRECL80.
-FTP XMIT in binary to the PDS.
+FTP XMIT.bin in binary to the PDS.
 Then use TSO receive indsn('your.pds(XMIT)') this should prompt you for a data set.

 If you want to change the processing or write your own, upload the other members in ASCII.
 Submit the member COMPILE, to compile, and RUN to run.